srishti-doit/Cooking-Bot/README.md

   # Cooking-Bot
-  This is my project on github
+  This is my project on GitHub